 Are You Ready to Begin the Journey of Coding?

 It takes only a handful of programming tools to help you become a better coder.
 The world of software development is exciting because it is always changing.
-Even the professionals who have been at this work for more than a decade are learning something new every day.
+Even the professionals who have been at this work for more than a decade are learning new programming skills every day.

 With artificial intelligence and automation awaiting in the future, coding could be the go-to career for the next generation.